 Creator Bookkeeping Basics: What Creators and Influencers Should Track Before Tax Season

-Bookkeeping for creators does not have to look like accounting school.
-The point is simple: keep a record of what came in, what went out, and what supports each item — so tax season is a review instead of a recovery operation.
+Bookkeeping for creators and influencers does not have to look like accounting school.
+The point is simple: keep a record of what came in, what went out, and what supports each item — so tax season is a review instead of a scramble through screenshots.
+Below is the habit, written for how YouTube, TikTok, Instagram, Twitch, Patreon, Substack and brand-deal income usually shows up.

 Income vs expenses